John Candy: 1987–1994: John Hughes films and final roles

 In 1987, Candy co-starred in Planes, Trains & Automobiles with Steve Martin, written and directed by John Hughes.
-The film had positive reviews.
-The film grossed $49,530,280 at the US box office.
-He appeared in a cameo role in Hughes's She's Having a Baby (1988) and then starred in a film written by Hughes, The Great Outdoors (1988) which co-starred Aykroyd.
+The film had positive reviews and grossed $49,530,280 at the US box office.
+Candy appeared in a cameo role in Hughes's She's Having a Baby (1988) and then starred in a film written by Hughes, The Great Outdoors (1988) which co-starred Aykroyd.

 Candy provided the voice for Don the Horse in Hot to Trot (1988) and starred in a flop comedy, considered by some to be a cult classic, Who's Harry Crumb?
 (1989), which he also produced.
-He was also in the box office flop Speed Zone aka Cannonball Fever (1989), however, he had another hit film with Hughes as writer and director in Uncle Buck (1989).
+He was also in the box office flop Speed Zone aka Cannonball Fever (1989), but had another hit film with Hughes as writer and director in Uncle Buck (1989).
 Candy also produced and starred in a Saturday-morning animated series on NBC titled Camp Candy in 1989.
 The show was set in a fictional summer camp run by Candy, featuring his two children in supporting roles, and also spawned a brief comic book series published by Marvel Comics' Star Comics imprint.
-During this time, he also made the television film The Rocket Boy (1989) in Canada.
+During this time, Candy also made the television film The Rocket Boy (1989) in Canada.

 Candy also provided the voice of Wilbur the Albatross in Disney's animated film The Rescuers Down Under (1990) and had cameos in two more films written by Hughes, the blockbuster hit film Home Alone (1990) and the box office flop Career Opportunities (1991).
 According to Candy's biography, he was in talks to play Bette Midler's working-class husband in the 1990 film Stella.
-However, when he was informed that Midler demanded he do a screen test, Candy became incredulous proclaiming "Who the (expletive) does she think she is?!" and declined.
+However, when Candy was informed that Midler demanded he do a screen test, Candy was furious proclaiming "Who the (expletive) does she think she is?!" and declined.
 John Goodman was eventually cast in the role.
 From 1988 to 1990, Candy hosted "Radio Kandy", a hot adult contemporary radio music countdown syndicated by Premiere Networks.

 In 1991, Chris Columbus wrote and directed Only the Lonely with John Hughes serving as co-producer, and starring Candy and Maureen O'Hara; it was well reviewed but not a big hit.
 Candy also had a supporting role in Nothing But Trouble (1991), Dan Aykroyd's notorious box office flop.
 Also unsuccessful were the comedies Delirious (1991) and Once Upon a Crime...
 (1992).
 During this time, Candy played a small dramatic role as Dean Andrews Jr., a shady Southern lawyer in Oliver Stone's JFK (1991), and had a cameo in the television film Boris and Natasha: The Movie (1992).
-Candy starred in his first comedic hit in a number of years with Cool Runnings (1993), a story of the first Jamaican national bobsleigh team attempting to make it to the 1988 Winter Olympics.
-He also had a cameo in the successful Rookie of the Year (1993).
+Candy starred in his first comedic hit in a number of years with Cool Runnings (1993), a story of the first Jamaican national bobsleigh team attempting to win the gold medal at the 1988 Winter Olympics.
+Candy also had a cameo in the successful Rookie of the Year (1993).
 He made his directorial debut in the 1994 comedy television film Hostage for a Day.
 His last appearances were in Wagons East (1994) and Canadian Bacon (1995).